-$Fe{100-x}Ga_x$ , with x = 18, 21, 23% at.
-Ga, master alloys were prepared by electric arc melting.
-Their composition was determined through semi-quantitative energy-dispersive X-ray spectroscopy (EDX) analysis on a SEM-FEG (FEI Inspect-F) using a standardless ZAF matrix correction routine.
-The samples were labelled as Ga18, Ga21 and Ga23 respectively.
-While EDX may not be very accurate, in our case the reported compositions matched well with those expected from saturation magnetisation measurements (see Table III later in the text).
-In any case, the samples compositions was also checked using two additional independent methods.
+$Fe{100-x}Ga_x$, with x = 18, 21, 23 at. % Ga, master alloys were prepared by electric arc melting.
+Their composition was determined through semi-quantitative energy-dispersive x-ray spectroscopy (EDX) analysis on a SEM-FEG (FEI Inspect-F) using a standardless ZAF matrix correction routine.
+The samples were labeled as Ga18, Ga21, and Ga23, respectively.
+While EDX may not be very accurate, in our case the reported compositions matched well with those expected from saturation magnetization measurements (see Table III later in the text).
+In any case, the sample compositions were also checked using two additional independent methods.

 For the first, selected portions of the three samples were dissolved using acid digestion in a microwave oven (Milestone MLS-1200 MEGA).
-Sample aliquots were treated with 5 mL of aqua regia in tetrafluoromethoxyl (TFM) bombs.
-Four heating steps of 5 min each (250, 400, 600, 250 W power respectively), followed by a ventilation step of 25 min, were applied.
+Sample aliquots were treated with 5 ml of aqua regia in tetrafluoromethoxyl (TFM) bombs.
+Four heating steps of 5 min each (250, 400, 600, 250 W power, respectively), followed by a ventilation step of 25 min, were applied.
 At the end of the full treatment, the samples appeared completely dissolved.
-Subsequently, the resulting solutions were diluted to 20 mL with highly purified water.
-A further dilution (1:50) was necessary as a final step to determine Fe and Ga concentrations by inductively coupled plasma - optical emission spectroscopy (ICP-OES, Optima 7000 DV Perkin Elmer) equipped with a PEEK Mira Mist nebuliser, a cyclonic spray chamber and an Echelle monochromator.
-The wavelengths were 238.204 and 417.206 nm for Fe and Ga respectively.
+Subsequently, the resulting solutions were diluted to 20 ml with highly purified water.
+A further dilution (1:50) was necessary as a final step to determine Fe and Ga concentrations by inductively coupled plasma-optical emission spectroscopy (ICP-OES, Optima 7000 DV Perkin Elmer) equipped with a PEEK Mira Mist nebulizer, a cyclonic spray chamber, and an Echelle monochromator.
+The wavelengths were 238.204 and 417.206 nm for Fe and Ga, respectively.
 Each concentration value was averaged on the basis of three instrumental measurements.
-Using this technique, the Ga content turned out to be 17.3 at.% for Ga18, 19.3 at.% for Ga21 and 20.9 at.% for Ga23 samples respectively, therefore slightly poorer in Ga with respect to the composition determined by EDX.
+Using this technique, the Ga content turned out to be 17.3 at. % for Ga18, 19.3 at. % for Ga21, and 20.9 at. % for Ga23 samples, respectively, therefore slightly poorer in Ga with respect to the composition determined by EDX.

-For the second, the atom probe tomography (APT) was used to investigate the redistribution of Ga in the Ga21 alloy.
-Two specimens for APT measurements were prepared by the standard electropolishing method [27, 28] using the Ethanol/Perchloric acid electrolyte in 75/25-vol.%, 90/10-vol.%, and 95/5-vol.%.
-The atom probe analyses were performed on a CAMECA LEAP 4000 HR, at 50 K, with a pulse fraction of 20% and repetition rate of 200 kHz, with a detection rate of 0.15%.
-The data were processed using IVAS®3.6.8. software [27, 29].
-An example of the 3D reconstruction maps of the analysed volumes for Ga (shown in purple) and Fe (shown in black) atoms are shown in Figure 1.
-For both samples three analyses have been conducted, and the Ga atoms were homogeneously distributed in the analysed volume.
-The sample shown in Figure 1 turned out to be constituted by 21.3 at.% of Ga, whereas the other sample contained 20.4 at.% of Ga, in excellent agreement with the composition determined by EDX and inductively coupled plasma-optical emission spectroscopy.
-For simplicity, the composition determined by EDX (Ga18, Ga21 and Ga23) will therefore be retained for the subsequent discussion.
+For the second, atom probe tomography (APT) was used to investigate the redistribution of Ga in the Ga21 alloy.
+Two specimens for APT measurements were prepared by the standard electropolishing method^{27,28} using the Ethanol/Perchloric acid electrolyte in 75/25, 90/10, and 95/5-vol.%.
+The atom probe analyses were performed on a CAMECA LEAP 4000 HR, at 50 K, with a pulse fraction of 20% and a repetition rate of 200 kHz, with a detection rate of 0.15%.
+The data were processed using IVAS3.6.8. software.
+27,29 An example of the 3D reconstruction maps of the analyzed volumes for Ga (shown in purple) and Fe (shown in black) atoms is shown in Fig. 1.
+For both samples, three analyses have been conducted, and the Ga atoms were homogeneously distributed in the analyzed volume.
+The sample shown in Fig. 1 turned out to be constituted by 21.3 at. % of Ga, whereas the other sample contained 20.4 at. % of Ga, in excellent agreement with the composition determined by EDX and inductively coupled plasma-optical emission spectroscopy.
+For simplicity, the composition determined by EDX (Ga18, Ga21, and Ga23) will, therefore, be retained for the subsequent discussion.